habernal/emnlp2025-demos-openreview/README.md

 * We disabled changing (adding, removing) authors
 * Nothing needed for `Submission Revision Additional Options`, AFAIK

+* Double-checked this before sending out the decisions, should be ready! for camera ready

 ### Configuring "Post Submission" stage

 Here I have no idea, when this stage is activated, so I left the default option